ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 Listing 1-2 shows the same program in machine code format.
 It is a hexadecimal representation.

 {caption: "Listing 1-2.
-MAchine code of the program"}
+Machine code of the program"}
 ![`MachineCode.txt`](code/GeneralInformation/MachineCode.txt)

 Even if you don't know the C language, the code in Listing 1-1 looks more evident than Listing 1-2.
 It is easier to read and edit this code.
 Perhaps a professional developer can quickly write machine code for a small program.
 But another programmer will spend a lot of time and effort to figure it out.